Guide to Mammography Systems – How to Pick a System

 • Do not use the mammography system if you have unstable power and no UPS.

-These are very general – but each model is different.
-We recommend that you check the service the manuals for model specific information.
+Each model is different and we recommend that you check the service manuals for more model specific information.

 Sum Up